Instagram can be a strong visual marketing channel for your brand and an opportunity to build a following that helps grow your B2B business.

 Instagram for Business allows a company of any size to create a business profile, get detailed data about their followers and posts, and promote their content in order to achieve their goals—all within the Instagram app.

-If you are a B2B marketer looking to use Instagram to grow your business in 2019, keep reading.
-I’m going to share a lot of information that you can use to get started successfully on Instagram.
+If you are a B2B marketer looking to use Instagram to grow your business in 2023, keep reading.
+I’m going to share a lot of information that you can use to successfully launch your Instagram marketing strategy.

 Let’s get to it!